 Girls in Kindergarten

-* The Kindergarten uniform does not need to come from Flynn & O'Hara.
-The logo does not need to be on the polo shirt.
+* The Kindergarten uniform does not need to be purchased from Flynn & O'Hara.
+The logo does not need to be on the polo shirt in this grade.

 Girls 1-4